 We saw what President Trump did with the ports of entry when he threatened to close down those ports of entry, which then would have affected the Mexican economy.

-Um, Mexico stepped up and started deporting more people.
+Mexico stepped up and started deporting more people.

-And and again, these economic sanctions, I believe that they will pay dividends, and hopefully it will help us secure the border.
+And again, these economic sanctions, I believe that they will pay dividends, and hopefully it will help us secure the border.

 What is the worst thing?

-All during that period where everyone was saying the same thing as the president was announcing a national emergency on the border.
+I've never quite understood all during that period where everyone was saying the same thing as the president was announcing a national emergency on the border.

-And now the president has statutorily and legislatively has the ability, I've cited the law many times that he has the ability to reallocate funds to build borders and put up lights and to protect American sovereignty.
+I've cited the law many times that he has the ability to reallocate funds to build borders and put up lights and to protect American sovereignty.

-Well, I think the vast majority of the American public does in fact recognize that this is a problem.
+Well, I think the vast majority of the American public does, in fact, recognize that this is a problem.

-They're never going to admit that he is correct, because if they do that, they go into 2020 and they lose.
+They're never going to admit that he is correct because if they do that, they go into 2020 and they lose.

 Those independents, they do not want unchecked, unfettered, illegal immigration.